Natalie Wilkie

 National Ski Team Background:

-Building on her Games breakthrough, Natalie snagged a couple of silver medals at her first World Championships on home snow in Prince George, B.C. two years ago.
-Natalie also captured her first three medals on the Para-Nordic World Cup in 2019, including a gold to cap off the season in Sapporo, Japan.
-She chalked up two more bronze-medal results for resume during the 2020 season.
+Building on her 2018 Games breakthrough, Wilkie snagged a couple of silver medals at her first world championships, held on home snow in Prince George in 2019.
+Wilkie also captured her first three medals on the World Cup circuit in 2019, including a gold to cap off the season in Sapporo, Japan.

 A high-performance junior cross-country skier in British Columbia, Natalie was invited to the Para-Nordic program following a workshop accident at school where she lost four fingers on her left hand.
 Natalie posted three fourth-place finishes in her first World Cup in December of 2017 which qualified her for the Paralympic Team.